AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 How to analyze prompt details

-How to interpret AI model responses
+How to interpret AI model answers

-How to add competition
+How to add competitors

-Key indicators
+Key metrics

-The most important rules:
+Most important rules:

 analyze sources together with prompts

-check the SOV of the sources
+check SOV (Share of Voice) of the sources

 compare your own and external sources